 - Negative impacts on local communities and heritage.

 Working with the global mining industry, global customers, subject matter experts, engineers of record and ICMM stakeholders, Insight Terra brought a scalable and extensible mine tailings monitoring solution to the market.
-Tailings Insight, developed on the Insight Platform, is designed specifically to assist a mine operator achieve compliance with the monitoring requirements of the Global Industry Standard on Tailings Management (GISTM), and in doing so delivers a comprehensive value proposition towards the goal of zero harm to people and the environment.
+The Tailings Insight Platform is designed specifically to assist a mine operator achieve compliance with national and international standards, such as the Mining Association of Canada (MAC) Towards Sustainable Mining (TSM) standard, the South African Code of Practice for Mine Residue Deposits SANS 10286, and the recent Global Industry Standard on Tailings Management (GISTM).
+In this way, Tailings Insight delivers a comprehensive value proposition towards the goal of zero harm to people and the environment.

 Tailings Insight is currently being used in global mining operations to monitor, in real time, risks associated with mine tailings facilities.

 A mining organization’s 'Licence to Operate' may be dependent on multiple and interconnected risk factors - transparency of risk management systems; compliance with standards and legislation; and maintaining sufficient insurance coverage.
 Managing these risks effectively demands meaningful insight into the data an organization generates from monitoring its critical infrastructure and related environment.

 In particular, mine owners and operators are under significant pressure to improve the monitoring and risk management of their tailings storage facilities (TSFs) and water in order to: